Partner of our mobility programmes:

 Approximately 1,520 people are employed at GSI.
 Additionally, around 1,000 guest researchers from around the world use the facility for experiments each year.

-Please contact your potential supervisor in advance by email to suggest and discuss a research project.
-Only submit your application after this clarification.
+Please contact your potential supervisor by email before applying to propose and discuss a research project.
+Only submit your application after this has been clarified.

 The Hosts at GSI

-Currently, there are no hosts available at this Helmholtz Center within the framework of the HIDA Mobility Program.
+Currently, there are no official host supervisors available at this Helmholtz Center as part of the HIDA Mobility Program.

 FAIR - The Universe in the Laboratory